Ann Hui: Transition from television to film

-Hui left television in 1979, making her first feature, The Secret, a mystery thriller based on real life murder case and starring Taiwanese star Sylvia Chang.
+Hui left television in 1979, making her first feature, The Secret, a mystery thriller based on a real-life murder case and starring Taiwanese star Sylvia Chang.
 It was immediately hailed as an important film in the Hong Kong New Wave.
 The Spooky Bunch (1981) was her take on the ghost story genre, while The Story of Woo Viet (1981) continued her Vietnam Trilogy.
 Hui experimented with special effects and daring angles; her preoccupation with sensitive political and social issues is a recurrent feature in most of her subsequent films.
 Boat People (1982), the third part of her Vietnam Trilogy, is the most famous of her early films.
 It examines the plight of the Vietnamese after the Vietnam War.

 In the mid-1980s Hui continued her string of critically acclaimed works.
 Love in a Fallen City (1984) was based on a novella by Eileen Chang, and the two-part, ambitious wuxia adaptation of Louis Cha's first novel, The Book and the Sword, was divided into The Romance of Book and Sword (1987) and Princess Fragrance (1987).
 In 1990, one of her most important works to date, the semi-autobiographical The Song of Exile, was released.
 The film looks into the loss of identity, disorientation and despair faced by an exiled mother and a daughter faced with clashes in culture and historicity.
 As in the film, Hui's mother was Japanese.